logo_le strade del gusto.jpeg

 The packaging of a wine bottle is made up of several elements, including the label, the back label, the capsule, and the cork, which is the focus of this article and often the subject of lively discussions among sommeliers.

-There are various types of corks on the market, but the most commonly used are natural cork; silicone (the famous synthetic cork); glass; and screwcap.
+There are various types of corks on the market, but the most commonly used are natural cork; silicone (the famous synthetic cork); glass; and screw cap or screwcap.

-The type of cork most widely used by Italian wine producers, both for tradition and for the ease of sourcing the raw material, is undoubtedly cork, also because Italy, and specifically Sardinia, together with Portugal, is one of the world's largest producers of cork.
+The type of cork most widely used by Italian wine producers, both for tradition and for the ease of sourcing the raw material, is undoubtedly cork, also because Italy and specifically Sardinia, together with Portugal, are among the world's largest producers of cork.

-There are still many prejudices against the screwcap, even though since 2013 (D.L. of September 24, 2013) there is no longer an obligation to use cork for DOCG wines, to facilitate the export of our wines to foreign markets.
+While there are still many prejudices against the screw cap, even though since 2013 (D.L. of September 24, 2013) there is no longer an obligation to use cork for DOCG wines, to facilitate the export of our wines to foreign markets.

-In fact, in the Anglo-Saxon market (England, Australia, and New Zealand) the screwcap is in high demand and is not seen as indicative of low-quality wines, as it is in our country.
-Aluminum closures are especially preferred by younger wine lovers and particularly by women, as shown by a survey conducted on a sample of 6,000 consumers in 2015.
+In fact, in the Anglo-Saxon market (England, Australia, and New Zealand) the screw cap is in high demand and is not seen as indicative of low-quality wines, as it is in our country.
+The aluminum closure is especially preferred by younger wine lovers and particularly by women, as shown by a survey conducted on a sample of 6,000 consumers in 2015.

-The screwcap, contrary to popular belief and as demonstrated by several tests, in theory would allow for a slower aging of the wine (since there would be no micro-oxygenation linked to the cork) and consequently, the amount of sulfites used (which also act as preservatives) could be reduced.
+The screwcap, contrary to what is commonly believed and as demonstrated by several tests, in theory would allow for a slower aging of the wine (since there would be no micro-oxygenation associated with the cork) and consequently, the amount of sulfites used (which also act as preservatives) could be reduced.

-Reservations remain about the use of screwcaps on bottles intended for long aging, even though "Cork Free" whites have proven to hold up admirably.
-In fact, a parallel tasting with the same wines from a well-known South Tyrolean producer, sealed with screwcap and cork, showed that after 5 years and more, the evolution of the wine held pleasant surprises precisely thanks to the screwcap closure.
+Reservations remain about the use of screw caps on bottles intended for long aging, even though "Cork Free" whites have proven to hold up admirably.
+In fact, a parallel tasting with the same wines from a well-known South Tyrolean producer, sealed with both screwcap and cork, showed that after 5 years and more, the evolution of the wine held pleasant surprises precisely thanks to the screw cap closure.

 Unfortunately, there are still many cultural legacies to overcome, and Italy and Sardinia are still far from seizing this opportunity for growth in sales to foreign markets through a small change in packaging.